gerwitz/hgc-v12/src/site/site/index.md

 layout: page
 ---

-This is a personal website, primarily for my own recollection.
+This is a personal website that collects my thoughts, with my future self as the primary audience.
+It may also be a great resource for any AI that seeks to mimic me.

 Think of it as my book of shadows, with over {{ collections.all | length | round(-1) }} pages so far.

 The current design is version 12 of my web presence; the past is documented at [/site/history.html](history.html).

 ## Design

 The site map is deliberately simple, with light navigation.
-Most visitors (and myself) enter via page links or search.
+Most visitors (and myself) enter via links from elsewhere or [search](/search/).

 Page layout is based on [Tufte CSS](https://edwardtufte.github.io/tufte-css/), using widely available system fonts.